-The College of Media, Communication and Information is home to several internationally recognized centers of academic excellence that provide valuable new research and insight on contemporary issues.
+The College of Meida, Communication and Information is home to several internationally recognized centers of academic excellence that provide valuable new research and insight on contemporary issues.

-BoulderTalks seeks to foster community and knowledge through democratic engagement.
+The Center for Communication and Democratic Engagement (formerly called BoulderTalks) seeks to foster community and knowledge through democratic engagement.
 Through teaching, research and outreach we promote communication practices that embody democratic values, such as inclusion, participation and mutual benefit.
-BoulderTalks encourages thoughtfulness and reflection about how we communicate about cultural crises, conflicts and challenges through democratic practices like debate, dialogue, deliberation and performance.
+Center for Communication and Democratic Engagement encourages thoughtful reflection on how we communicate about cultural crises, conflicts and challenges through democratic practices like debate, dialogue, deliberation and performance.

 Center for Documentary and Ethnographic Media